-Since its inception, the scope of Merck's supplier diversity program has grown to include not only women- and minority-owned businesses, but also companies owned by military veterans and members of the lesbian, gay, bisexual and transgender communities.
-Contracts for about 900 diverse suppliers represented approximately 15 percent of Merck’s spending on every category of goods or services in the United States and Puerto Rico.
+The mentorship program is part of Merck's efforts to develop a world class supplier diversity process.
+Since its inception, the scope of Merck's supplier diversity program has grown to include not only women- and minority-owned businesses, but also companies owned by military veterans, members of the lesbian, gay, bisexual and transgender communities, and people with disabilities.

 Questions about supplier diversity at Merck?
 Contact us at email@example.com.